21 books every man should read at least once

 When Breath Becomes Air is an incredibly moving memoir about the beauty and fragility of life.

-This must-read book for men (and women) is Paul Kalanithi’s story of how, at the age of thirty-six and on the verge of completing a decade’s worth of training as a neurosurgeon, he was diagnosed with stage IV lung cancer.
+This must-read book for men (and women) is Paul Kalanithi’s story of how, at the age of thirty-six and on the verge of completing a decade’s worth of training as a neurosurgeon, he received a diagnosis that immediately changed everything.

 The Great Gatsby by F. Scott Fitzgerald

 Even without having read it, you might have an idea of what happens in The Great Gatsby.
 A man orders his life around one desire, to be reunited with the love he lost five years earlier.
-This leads him to vast riches and eventually back to her – but also to a tragic end.
+This leads him to vast riches and eventually back to her – but also to tragedy.

 Americanah by Chimamanda Ngozi Adichie